 You see, it takes just one snowflake to make a difference.

-But every once in a while (well, a bit more often than that) we are pestered by the question, “Does what I do, or give, or offer, make any difference?
-Does it matter?
+Every once in a while, we’ve all been pestered by the question, “Does what I do, or give, or offer, make any difference?
 Does it mean anything?”
-(Especially in today’s world.)
+Sometimes it doesn’t take much to make me wonder.

-This week a group gathered in Columbus, Ohio with my good friend Jason Barger (Thermostat Culture) to talk, debate, deliberate the subject of making a difference and authentic leadership.
-Beginning with the certainty that leadership is not a device.
+A recent conversation with a friend about authentic leadership, and making a difference.
+And we begin with this certainty: leadership is not a device.
 Or a tack-on skill.
 Or only for those with the proper business card.
 Authentic leadership lives in every one of us, and is born in the willingness to create a space where another person can shine.

-We had the expected discussions about numbers.
+We derail when it’s only about numbers.
 You know, our national paradigm.
 How many?
 How big?
 How fast?
 How new?

 Without adequate answers to those questions, we concede that there must be little to show for our efforts.

-I reminded them of David Orr’s quote.
-I use it often.
+And I am reminded of David Orr’s quote.
+I refer to it often.
 “The plain fact is that the planet does not need more successful people.
 But it does desperately need more peacemakers, healers, restorers, storytellers, and lovers of every kind.”

-So, there’s a paradigm shift for us.
-Our focus—on making a difference—will be predicated on the primary question.
+So.
+Our focus—on making a difference—will be predicated on our paradigm, and the primary questions we ask.
 If we begin with, “How successful are you?” that becomes our metric for what matters.
 No wonder we can spiral into doubt, gloom, comparison and envy.

 But what if… we ask a different question, using a different paradigm?
 Let me tell you a story.
-Howard Behar (former President of Starbucks) gave us this gem.
+This from Howard Behar (former President of Starbucks).